Newark Earthworks

 Address: James Street, Newark, OH 43055

 The Octagon – two combined earthwork enclosures positioned above the floodplain of Raccoon Creek.
 This earthwork includes a 20-acre circle and a 50-acre octagon, connected by a small passageway.
-This space currently functions as a private country club.
-Please note that public access is limited.
+The Octagon opened for full public access on Jan.
+1, 2025.

 Address: 125 N 33rd Street, Newark, OH 43055